Our Most Popular Ayurveda Resorts with Weight Loss Treatments

 Those with Kapha imbalances should avoid salt and oily, fatty and sweet foods.
 You should eat raw or steamed vegetables as well as ripe fruits and strong spices.
 Low-fat dairy products are allowed in moderation.
 You should use honey instead of sugar.

-Ayurveda Massage for Weight Loss
+Ayurveda Massage as a Weight Loss Treatment

 Ayurvedic massage for weight loss is another key aspect of our programs.
 Alongside yoga practise, massage supports the body in toning and strengthening itself.
 Massage not only nourishes and rejuvenates the body’s tissues, but also promote weight loss as tensions and toxins are released.